Nihal Atsız: Politics

-Kemalism, which had been condemned so harshly in his novel "Dalkavuklar Gecesi" (Night of the Sycophants) is the founding ideology of the Republic of Turkey.
-The nature and the type of Atatürk's nationalism during the Early Republican Period (1923–50) had since 1923 have interpreted Turkish identity under the guiding light of constitutional principles which equated ‘Turkishness’ with being a Turkish citizen.
+Kemalism, which had been condemned so harshly in his novel "Dalkavuklar Gecesi" (The Night of the Sycophants) is the founding ideology of the Republic of Turkey.
+The nature and the type of Atatürk's nationalism during the Early Republican Period (1923–50) since 1923 have interpreted Turkish identity under the guiding light of constitutional principles which equated ‘Turkishness’ with being a Turkish citizen.
 Identifying all Turkish citizens as Turks proper, the three constitutions of the Republican Era were completely and positively blind to ethnic, and religious differences between Turkish citizens and disassociated ‘Turkishness’ from its popular meaning: that is, the name of an ethnic group.
 Supporters of this view argue that Republican statesmen rejected the German model of ethnic nationalism and emulated the French model of civic nationalism by reducing ‘Turkishness’ to a legal category only.
 In other words, citizens of Turkey who happened to be of Kurdish, Greek, Armenian, Jewish or Assyrian descent had only to accept a plebiscite, according to this view, to take advantage of the opportunity of Turkification, as far as their citizenship status was concerned, and gaining full equality with ethnic Turks, provided that they remained faithful to their side of the bargain.

-In 1934, he had written that "the Jew" was among "the internal enemies of Turkey" but in 1947, he praised the Jewish people for setting an example of strong nationalism (Zionism): indeed, the Jews managed "to get back the land they had lost 2,000 years ago and to revive Hebrew which has remained only in the books and turn into a spoken language."

-He thought Turks and non-Turks should not intermarry and love has not the same value as nationalist feelings.
-He further believed nationalism was superior than religion and Islam was a manifestation of the struggle of the Arabs to form a nation.

-He granted Islam as a "national religion", but he criticized Islam in his later life.
-He also opposed Pan-Islamism and stressed that Turks were already a great nation before they accepted Islam.
+In 1952 together with his family and close friends, Atsız cleaned the tomb of Fatih Sultan Mehmet, which had been closed and neglected by the Kemalist CHP until then.
+During this period, Atsız worked on the occasion of the 500th anniversary celebrations of the Conquest of Istanbul by the Turks.
+He opposed the conversion of Hagia Sophia into a museum and demanded that it be converted back into a mosque.
+He would even say, If I were to come to this world again, I would want to be the Imam of Hagia Sophia.
+President Erdoğan repeated these words of Atsız at the ceremony of converting Hagia Sophia back into a mosque and referred to him as a national poet and historian.

+Atsız was a staunch anti-Semite.
+He hated Jews.
+He said that Jews stabbed the Ottoman Army in the back on the Palestine Front in World War I and described Jews as the fifth column.
+He also hated Dönmeh from Salonika.
+He was disturbed by the Arabs' repeated defeats in the Arab–Israeli conflict and in one of his articles he suggested that Turks and Arabs form a federation, fight against Jews and destroy Israel.